opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 ## Conversation memory

 Conversation memory consists of a simple CRUD-life API comprised of two resources: **Conversations** and **Interactions**.
 Conversations are made up of interactions.
-An interaction represents a pair of messages; a human input and the AI response.
+An interaction represents a pair of messages: a human input and the AI response.

 To make it easier to build and debug applications that make use of conversation memory, `conversation-meta` and `conversation-interactions` are stored in two system indexes.